 Snow on The Lions Ears seen from Burnaby Mountain - Photo Don

-At the completion of each decade, Environment Canada updates its climate norms for as many locations and as many climatic characteristics as possible.
+Climate normals or averages are used to summarize or describe the average climatic conditions of a particular location.
+At the completion of each decade, Environment Canada updates these stats for as many locations and as many climatic characteristics as possible.

-Below is a table of temperature norms compiled from Environment Canada data for key cities around British Columbia showing the average maximum and minimum daily temperature (rounded to the nearest degree) recorded for the particular month.
+Below is a table of temperature norms compiled from Environment Canada data for key cities around British Columbia showing the average maximum and minimum daily temperature (rounded to the nearest degree Celsius) recorded for the particular month.
 The figure after the city in brackets is the elevation in meters above sea level.